vuejs/it.vuejs.org/src/api/index.md

 ### watch

-- **Tipo:** `Object`
+- **Tipo:** `Oggetto`

 - **Details:**

-  An object where keys are expressions to watch and values are the corresponding callbacks.
-The value can also be a stringa of a method name, or an Object that contains additional opzioni.
-The Vue instance will call `$watch()` for each entry in the object at instantiation.
+  An oggetto where chiaves are expressions to watch and valores are the corresponding callbacks.
+The valore can also be a stringa of a method name, or an Oggetto that contains additional opzioni.
+The Vue instance will call `$watch()` for each entry in the oggetto at instantiation.

 - **Esempio:**